forrestchu/sonic-mgmt/docs/testplan/srv6/SRv6-phoenixwing-traffic-testplan-using-trex.md

     <figcaption>Figure 1.
 1-Trex introduction <figcaption>
 </figure>

-## Install trex in 7-node PTF testbed
+## Install TRex in 7-node PTF testbed

 #### 7-node PTF Testbed

 In the previous 7-node PTF Testbed, three vSONiC instatnces are used as PE (Provider Edge) devices.
 They are connected with PTF via Ethernet24 from each node.
 These ports are VRF ports, a.k.a customer facing ports.
 The remaining four vSONiC instances are used as P (Provider) devices.
 They form a v6 only fabric which is used to connect PE devices.

-We will make some enchancements to the 7-node PTF testbed to make TRex work properly.
+We will apply some changes to this 7-node PTF testbed to make TRex work properly.

 <figure align=center>
     <img src="images/srv6_7node_trex_testbed.png" >
     <figcaption>Figure 2.
 1- trex Testbed <figcaption>
 </figure>

-#### Use ovs links
+#### Use OVS links
 To observe the traffics on all paths, we replace all the device connections in the testbed with OVS links.
-This allows us to get traffic copis for all links into PTF, and Trex can calculate the traffic on each link.
+This allows us to get a traffic copy for each link in PTF, and Trex can calculate the traffic on each link.

 ```
   OVS_LINKs: